microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 * Undoing a change that has been sequenced but is not yet out of the collaboration window.
 * Undoing a change that is out of the collaboration window.

-While this is a lot of factors to consider, there really are only three central questions to consider:
+Ultimately, designing our undo system requires answering the following questions:

 1. What possible undo semantics could we and should we support?
+2. What is the relevant data needed for the computation of undo?
-2. How do we compute the concrete effect of an undo?
+3. Given the relevant data, how do we compute the needed changes to accomplish an undo?
-3. How abstract or concrete should the representation of undo change be over the wire?
+4. Which part of the computation should happen upstream vs. downstream from broadcast?
+5. How do we source the relevant data for each part of the computation?

 ## Undo Semantics